jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 print(" 1 ^ 0 = %.2f" % xor(1, 0))   # 1.00
 print(" 1 ^ 1 = %.2f" % xor(1, 1))   # 0.00
 ```

-The XOR output matches its expected logical values:
+Our network provides the XOR function as expected:
 ```
  0 ^ 0 = 0.00
  0 ^ 1 = 1.00
  1 ^ 0 = 1.00
  1 ^ 1 = 0.00
 ```

 #### Delta function
 Back to basic calculus, a function can be constructed with infinite narrow rectangles (a.k.a. delta function).
-If we construct such rectangles with a network, we can build on top of it to construct any functions.
+If we can construct a delta function with a network, we can construct any functions.

 <div class="imgcap">
 <img src="/assets/dl/delta.png" style="border:none;width:50%">
 </div>

-Here is the code using the same set of equations and network layout before:
+Here is the code using the same equations and network layout but with different parameters:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt